- Need a quick abrasive sanding tool?

 - Always make sure that the switch is set to ‘off’ before plugging in your sander.
 This ensures that it doesn’t jerk out of your hands or run across the ground when you plug it in.

-- It’s a good idea to wear hearing protection.
-Even the lowest powered sander can get pretty loud, so you will want to take precautions to protect your hearing.
+- Wear hearing protection.
+Even the lowest-powered sander can get pretty loud, so you will want to take precautions to protect your hearing.

 - It’s essential to wear eye protection with a belt sander, dust, and bits of grit from the paper can fly towards your eyes.
 And make sure that if you have long hair you tie it up out of the way before operating.